 Dr. Aram Kim

 .
 Aram Kim began to study piano when he was age 4 and he is performing piano for 30 years and teaching for 20 years.
 During his college period he studied at Kyunghee University in South Korea with professor Seo, who is a pupil of French composer Olivier Messiaen and his wife, Yvonne Loriod.
 Aram came to America in 2003 and continued to develop piano skills with top-class pianists such as Dr. Pamela Mia Paul and Professor Wodnicki at the University of North Texas.
-Under these dedicated teachers, he won various competitions in United States for twelve years.
+Under these dedicated teachers, he won various competitions in United States.

 While Aram was obtaining master’s degree at U.N.T. he performed various piano solo works of Beethoven, Schumann, Chopin and Liszt including their piano concertos.
 He also acquired a lot of opportunities as a collaborative pianist while he was studying with Dr. Elvia Puccinelli.
 Since he participated in vocal accompanying, chamber music and other concerto works for audition and recitals, Aram enhanced diverse collaborative repertoires from the Baroque to the 21st Century.